arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 1. Click **Add** and select **Add an application my organization is developing**.

 1. Type a name, for example _mymobileservice_, and select **Web Application and/or Web API**.
-Click next to continue.
+Click the arrow button to continue.

 	![Creating a Web Application in AD](Images/creating-a-web-application-in-ad.png?raw=true)

 1. Paste the Mobile Service URL in the **SIGN-ON URL** and **APP ID URI** field.
-Click OK to create the app.
+Click the check button to create the app.

 	![Configuring App Properties](Images/configuring-app-properties.png?raw=true)

-1. Click **Manage Manifest** from the menu and select **Download Manifest**.
+1. Click **Manage Manifest** in the menu and select **Download Manifest**.

 	![Download Manifest](Images/download-manifest.png?raw=true)

 1. Open the application manifest file with **Visual Studio**.
-At the top of the file find the app permissions line that looks as follows:
+At the top of the file, find the app permissions line.

 	````JSON
 	"appPermissions": [],